 Westminster School staff as Maintenance Supervisor.

 2006 – Mr. Glover celebrates 30 years of service to Westminster School.

 2007 – The garden area in front of the school is completed.

-2009– Two acres of land are acquired to build a new synthetic field.
-Click here to help support the effort to bring new athletic space to Westminster School.
+2009– Two acres of land are acquired, with plans to build a new athletic field.

 2010 – The Griffin Academy Preschool is established and opens its doors at 6800 Columbia Pike, Annandale, VA.